10 Effects of Narcissistic Parents and How to Deal

 You must have heard of narcissistic people and might have even come across some having narcissistic traits.
 But have you ever heard of kids being victims of narcissistic parenting?
 Can you imagine someone having narcissistic parents?

+However, with the inclusion of myriads of millennial culture into societal practices and prejudices, parents and their parenting attributes have evolved.
 Although parents can be associated as the epitome of love and respect who imbibes values and virtues within us, sometimes, these associations can turn into myths and misconceptions.

+In its true sense, narcissism highlights self-obsession and talks about the desperate need for admiration and acknowledgment.
 This, in turn, might lead to an egoistic personality coupled with vices like arrogance and jealousy.
 And this is how narcissistic parents are born.

 What is a narcissistic parent?

 A narcissistic parent is a parent who is affected by narcissistic personality disorder.
 They are narcissists and end up being a parent to one or more children.
 Narcissistic parents are not uncommon.
 Many people who are diagnosed with narcissistic personality disorder have children.

 However, narcissism in a parent can have a lot of adverse effects on the children.

-They may grow up with mental health issues themselves, making it difficult for them to deal with the world.
-To know more about narcissism in parents, watch this video.
+Because of parents with narcissistic personality disorder, children may grow up with mental health issues themselves, making it difficult for them to deal with the world.

-It is tough to accept that children could be having selfish parents in the first place.
+It is tough to accept that children could have selfish parents in the first place.
 But narcissistic parents exist.
 Also, it doesn’t mean that the kids are misfortunate, having been born to narcissistic parents.

 It is just a trait, and if children can identify the narcissistic mother symptoms or narcissistic father traits, they can better equip themselves to deal with such parents.

 Read along to identify the glaring narcissistic mother traits or traits of a narcissistic parent.